gencat/ICGC-Cookie-GDPR/README.md

 This library presents the user with a small banner that shows two buttons to comply with the EU GDPR law.

+---
-If the user **allows** the use of cookies, one is set to remember the selected option and enables the tracking by Google Analytics.
-If the user **denies** the use of cookies, the option is stored and Google Analytics trackers are disabled.
+If the user _allows_ the use of cookies, **a cookie is set to remember the selected option and enables the tracking by Google Analytics**.
+If the user _denies_ the use of cookies, **the option is stored and Google Analytics trackers are disabled**.
+A _configure cookies_ button is shown whenever any option is chosen so the user can change his mind
+---

 ## Using the banner on your website
 ### Get the required files